SHEDe

 In the early 1990's we were approached about items being thrown away at a University.
 We started receiving kitchen items that we then gave to food pantries and soup kitchens.
 Over the years these efforts grew until 2000 when we started receiving beds, dressers, lamps, curtains, desks, couches and many other items.

 For a few years each year we received over 500 sets of beds and dressers.
 In 2003 we purchased our first truck, a 26 foot box truck.
-Our fleet has grown since then to include a 20 foot trailer, a pick up truck, a semi truck and four trailers and two 16 foot smaller box trucks.
+Our fleet has grown since then to include a 20 foot trailer, a pick up truck, a semi truck and four trailers and a16 foot box truck.

 In 2005 we had our biggest project which was removing, storing and giving away everything in the old Chancellor Inn in Champaign.
 223 rooms of STUFF.
 It exposed our greatest need which was storage space.
 We loaded and unloaded over 15 semi loads of stuff and proceeded to give it to the neediest of Central Illinois and beyond.